vancouvercommunitynetwork/user_data_migration/README.md

 - extractDetails will extract User data then save it into a file
 - extractPassword will extract the User's password then save it into a file
 - checkingThings will check if a replaceable string exist
-- checkMissingRequirements will check if these 4 exists: file,passwd_file=,remoteHost and des\_directory
+- checkMissingRequirements will check if these 4 exists: file, passwd_file, remoteHost and des\_directory
 - isUserExist will check if user exist
 - copyToRemote will copy the output files and createUser.sh to remote host